 The present-day Louvre has been the result of a series of successive building projects completed over the past 800 years.
-Wikipedia page.
+(Wikipedia page).
 It is located on the Right Bank in the 1er arrondissement between the Rue de Rivoli and the Seine River, the same river that flows to where the Eiffel tower is.
 Home to many notable works of art and perhaps the most visited museum in the world, the Louvre used to be a palace under the reign of Philip II.

 Walking a bit further and to the front of the antique shop is a courtyard, turns out that is the French consulate.
 Opposite is the entrance to the Louvre.

 The inscription at the entrance of the Louvre Museum caught my eyes immediately.
 The French Rennaisance style easily seen as its influence.
 I’ve forgotten now how much we paid for the entrance…though we had to wait a bit in line before we got in.
 It is best to buy in advance!
 (Click the link below to get your ticket.)

 Book Your Louvre 2-Hour Private Tour for Families&Kids here.

 The museum is free for children under 18 years of age.
 It is also free for adults from the European Union under 26, just show an ID when you enter.